 Pomegranate is a good source of fibre.
 It also contains vitamins A, C and E, iron and other antioxidants (notably tannins).

 (8a)Can pomegranate strengthen bones?

 A 2013 study found evidence that pomegranate strengthened bones and helped prevent osteoporosis.
 The catch was the study involved mice, not humans.

 While the biology of mice and humans are surprisingly similar, we can never be sure that these results will be applicable to us.

-A good-quality study from 2004 on patients with carotid artery stenosis (narrowed arteries) found that a daily 50ml (1.7oz) glass of pomegranate juice over three years reduced the damage caused by cholesterol in the artery by almost half, and also cut cholesterol build-up.
+A study from 2004 on people with high cholesterol found that a daily 50ml (1.7oz) glass of pomegranate juice over three years reduced the damage caused by cholesterol in the artery by almost half, and also cut cholesterol build-up.

 A well-conducted trial from 2005 on 45 patients with coronary heart disease demonstrated that a daily 238ml (8.4oz) glass of pomegranate juice administered over three months resulted in improved blood flow to the heart and a lower risk of heart attack.

 A 150ml glass of pomegranate juice counts as one of your 5 A Day.
 Make sure to avoid brands with added sugar.
 You could also add pomegranate seeds to cold dishes and salads.
 It’s a healthy and appetising way to increase the nutritional value of your meal.

 http://Bob’s Red Mill, Gluten Free Steel Cut Oats, Whole Grain, 24 oz (680 g)